Lyn-liyuan/sonicrabMQ/README.md

 * 🔍 Efficient Data Lookup: Quickly locate and read messages using stored offsets.
 * 🔧 Clean & Modular Design: Easy to extend and integrate into other systems.

+## Evaluation

+We provide two python scripts for compression testing.

+* producer.py will launch 10 processes, which will push 100K messages with payloads ranging from 5KB to 1MB of random data to 5 brokers.
+It will assign 2 processes to each broker.
+* consomer.py will launch 5 processes, those will pull messages from 5 broker, one process for one broker.

 ## License
 This project is licensed under the MIT License.